 Psychology Undergraduate Excellence Program Internships

 The Psychology Undergraduate Excellence Program offers paid internship opportunities to psychology majors in collaboration with University Career Services.
-These opportunities are updated regularly, and include summer positions in external organizations and psychology research labs, and year-round positions that assist in various outreach and diversity enhancement initiatives in the department.
-Please check our Psychology Internship Listing regularly for currently open positions.
+These opportunities are listed/updated in Handshake, and include summer positions in external organizations and psychology research labs, and year-round positions that assist in various outreach and diversity enhancement initiatives in the department.
+For additional internship listings, login to Handshake and search for 'Psychology'.

 UVA Internship Placement Program (IPP)